bradleyeckert/chad/doc/isa.md

 and a DIP switch and a pushbutton to program a UV EPROM.
 I could turn bad code into NOPs by overwriting it with zeros.
 The idea stuck, so 0 is a `nop` although these days it doesn't matter.

-### Memory Spaces

-The code space contains ROM to function as a library.
-ROM costs nearly nothing (in die area) compared to RAM.
-Proposed memory space is organized as:

-- Code ROM: 1024 x 16 (address 0x000 to 0x3FF)
-- Code RAM: 1024 x 16 (address 0x400 to 0x7FF)
-- Data RAM: 1024 x 18 (address 0x000 to 0x3FF)
-- I/O space: address 0x000 to 0xFFF

-The CPU boots from the ROM.
-ROM contains the Forth kernel.
-Code executing from ROM loads the application.

 ## Coprocessor Conventions